-Notice that the force is 20 newtons, the acceleration is 4g.
+Notice that the force is 20 newtons, the acceleration is 4 g.
 There is a horrible tendency to talk about 'g' as if it were a force; it is not, it is an acceleration.

-Now this is all very easy provided the centripetal force is the only force acting upon the mass of the stone - but is it?
-Unfortunately, no. There must, in the first place, be a force of gravity acting upon it.
+Now this is all very easy provided the centripetal force is the only force acting upon the mass of the stone.
+However, in reality there must be a force of gravity acting upon it.

 If the stone is rotating in a horizontal circle its weight will act at right angles to the pull in the string, and so will not affect the centripetal force.
 But of course a stone cannot rotate in a horizontal circle, with the string also horizontal, unless there is something to support it.
 So let us imagine the mass to be on a table - but it will have to be a smooth, frictionless table or we shall introduce yet more forces.
-We now have, at least in imagination, the simple state of affairs illustrated in Fig. 1.5.
+We now have the simple state of affairs illustrated in Fig. 1.5.